• Skip to primary navigation

 Ingredients

-• 2 teaspoon Kosher Salt (I use Morton’s or Diamond Brand)
+• 2 teaspoons Kosher Salt (I use Morton’s or Diamond Brand)

 • Olive oil or nonstick cooking spray